Jeanmatozo/llm-red-team-toolkit/README.md

 - Objective-driven exfiltration
 - Artifact generation

-Some stages are intentionally documented rather than fully implemented to emphasize **reasoning, sequencing, and tradecraft**.
+Some stages are intentionally **documented rather than executed** to emphasize **reasoning, sequencing, and tradecraft**.

-See:
+### Included Campaigns

+- **Campaign 01 — Contextual Boundary Discovery**
+  - Demonstrates a full adversary flow from recon to objective-driven exfiltration
+  - Focuses on low-noise interaction and contextual privilege expansion
-- `docs/campaign_01.md`
+  - See: `docs/campaign_01.md`

 ---